-Rune Haaland, Saga Energy spokesperson and Delta Group representative, told Reuters that the firm hopes to construct the 2 GW of solar capacity in Iran over the next four to five years.
+Rune Haaland, Saga Energy spokesperson, told Reuters that the firm hopes to construct the 2 GW of solar capacity in Iran over the next four to five years.
 “Saga and Lithuania’s SoliTek will produce the solar panels, with Delta Electronics providing the installation of electronics such as inverters,” Haaland said.

 Of course, no mention of Iran can pass without reference to the nuclear deal – the JCPOA – currently in jeopardy following the belligerent words of U.S. President Donald Trump, who has threatened to walk away from the deal that saw international sanctions on Iran lifted in 2015.